kevin13005/ITConsulting/README.md

 INSTALLATION :

 Get the project --> https://github.com/kevin13005/bootstrap4.git
-Go in your directory project
+Go to your directory project
 Push on index.html files